 Do you even get the opportunity to make a note in your phone before your mind begins to race?
 Instantly thoughts of a bigger and better idea begin to form, often finding areas to improve upon the initial inspiration.
 By the time you take a step back your idea no longer resembles the original concept but instead, it has transformed into an intricate business venture that requires just as intricate of a marketing strategy to execute it.

 Without even realizing it the moment you began to “improve” upon that initial idea, is the moment you began to KILL it.
 Here are four reasons why your IDEAS are killing your business.

-1. Ideas are like assholes, everybody’s got one.
+1. Ideas are like opinions, everybody’s got one.

 Chances are this isn’t the first time your “game changing” idea has been thought of, and it won’t be the last.
 Ideas alone aren’t the things that set creators and entrepreneurs apart from their competition.
 It’s their EXECUTION of these ideas which makes the true difference.